 UCAS Codes: F300 (BSc), F303 (MPhys)

 Physics aims to observe and explain the behaviour of the physical universe.
-It looks for laws, which account for and predict what we observe.
+It looks for laws, which account for what we observe.
 Part of the appeal of the subject is that the physical world is governed by remarkably few such laws and that these apply everywhere and to everything.